graphery/grapper-doc/src/guide/in-depth/data/helpers.md

 # Data helpers

-When the data is an array, we may need helper functions to get the maximum, minimum, average, unique values, etc. You can use Javascript functions to perform these operations, but Graphane offers a series of helpers that allow us to obtain this information in a very efficient way.
+When the data is an array, we may need helper functions to get the maximum, minimum, average, unique values, etc. You can use Javascript functions to perform these operations, but Grapper offers a series of helpers that allow us to obtain this information in a very efficient way.

 To access these helper functions we will use `data.$min()`, `data.$max()`, etc., inside the